WhatsApp

 Flame retardancy specifications

-PVC Film in Action
+PVC Film Applications

 • Advertising banners

-• Inflatable toys
+• Inflatable products

 • Cable jacketing

-• Construction wrapping
+• Construction applications

 • Decorative furniture film